 We would stay at the baths for a few hours and walk on the crooked cobble-stone lane ways until we found a little bistro.
 Famished from the baths.

 At Christmas time, feeling that I had just finally settled in, I thought I may not go home back over the pond.
 I would just stay and catch up on work and have a quiet time, solo.
 My apartment phone rang.
 When I answered it my eldest brother Matt’s unmistakable voice asked my why I wouldn’t be coming home.
-In his deep, slow drawl he said, ‘Morg, I almost died a few months ago.
+In his deep, slow drawl he said, ‘Marnie, I almost died a few months ago.
 I’ve just re-learned how to walk.
 You really need to come home.
-We’re going to have a big Player Family Christmas party.
+We’re going to have a big Family Christmas party.
 You can stay with us.
 Come home, okay?’

 My biggest brother had had a near fatal car accident outside of town up at the lake.
 He was driving his new convertible and somehow it flipped, throwing him a distance.
 He landed on his head and was knocked out for days.
 When he came to, he couldn’t speak properly and he couldn’t walk.
 He and June persevered, as they would, being who they are – tough and hardworking.
 They pulled through.
 June ran the business while Matt did physio and recouped mentally.
 He would later tell hilarious stories about his time in the hospital.
 How he would jumble his words and meaning and sayings.
 Of course, all the nurses loved him.
 He made everyone laugh.

 So, of course I went home and I enjoyed every minute of the catching up and the hyper-ness of being with all the personalities of my big, wonderful family.
 Silently observing as we all fell into our various roles: the little sister (that was me), the big brother, the joker, the musician entertainer, the nurturer, the best friend to all…we all had a place in the woven fabric of our big family.

 Out on a field exercise once we had to do the Junior Officer Challenge.
 It was twenty-four hours and 75 km with eighteen mini-competition posts along the way.
 Fifty Junior Officers started out.
 We nick-named it the Okey-Dokey Challenge.
 The other female officers and many of the male officers dropped out — mostly due to wicked blisters and injuries.
 Dean and I did the whole thing together.
 I was the only woman to finish.
 The picture here is of us at the last ‘competition’ – wine tasting.
 Dean and I were seated on a bench, side by side.
 Luckily, I got to do it again the following year but, not Dean.
 He had been posted to CFB Baden as the Quarter Master of 3RCR.
 So, that year, I did most of it with Scott Spinner, also from Walden.